-Normally, large estate portfolios may be structured as share deals to mitigate the property transfer tax effect since this tax is not normally due when transferring the shares of the real estate owning company.
+Normally, large estate portfolios may be structured as share deals to mitigate the property transfer tax effect since this tax is not due when transferring the shares of the real estate owning company, provided the company has the capital divided in shares (SA).

-In any case, the transfer of more than 75% of the equity of a private limited-liability company will trigger IMT at the above-mentioned rates.
+In any case, the transfer of more than 75% of the equity of a private limited liability company with the capital divided in quotas (Lda) will trigger IMT at the above-mentioned rates.